thecomputationguy/jacobi-iteration-cuda/README.md

 # jacobi-iteration-cuda
-GPU version of the Jacobi Iteration implemented using both CUDA C and PyCUDA
+GPU version of the Jacobi Iteration implemented using both CUDA C++ and PyCUDA

 To Run the CUDA C++ solvers: